Last Updated on

 TAKE 4 DAYS OF ANNUAL LEAVE FOR 9 DAYS OFF WORK

 And There’s a second Bank Hol in May, but unfortunately a week in between the first.
-However, if you fancy two holidays (why not?) book off 26th-29th May as annual leave to get 23rd-31st May as holiday.
+However, if you fancy two holidays (why not?) book off 1st-4th June as annual leave to get 29th May – 6th June as a holiday.

 Where to go: Italian Coastal Adventure in Positano